Riib11/block-types-2/README.md

   - a _replacement_ is a mapping of a particular sub-term to a term, not necessarily of a compatible type
     - conditions: fixity of the original sub-term

+render

+- each code has a list of Transitions that are available while that code is selected
+- when a code is selected (by clicking / navigation), then it's associated list of possible transitions are used to generate the palette options